haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <hr>
 <hr>

-## BONUS 1: Dissecting the interface energetics: how much can a single mutation matter?
+##  1: Dissecting the interface energetics: what is the impact of a single mutation?

 Mutations at the binding interfaces can have widely varying effects on binding affinity - some may be negligible, while others can significantly strengthen or weaken the interaction.
 Exploring these mutations helps identify critical amino acids for redesigning a structurally characterized protein-protein interfaces, which paves the way for developing protein-based therapeutics to deal with diverse range of diseases.
 To pinpoint such amino acids positions, the residues across the protein interaction surfaces are either randomly or strategically mutated.
 Scanning mutations in this manner is experimentally costly.
 Therefore, computational methods have been developed to estimate the impact of an interfacial mutation on protein-protein interactions.